 Today the ruins of Pontefract Castle are on Historic England’s ‘Heritage at Risk’ register, but in its heyday it was one of the most impressive castles in Yorkshire.
 Pontefract Castle has a colourful history, with its owners falling in and out of royal favour and major sieges during the English Civil War, but the most famous event was the reputed murder of Richard II.

-Unsurprisingly this is an important part of Shakespeare’s Richard II, though Pontefract’s name is changed to Pomfret, and Richard III.
-He described the castle as a “bloody prison, fatal and ominous to noble peers”.
+Unsurprisingly this is an important part of Shakespeare’s Richard II and Richard III.
+He described the castle (renamed Pomfret) as a “bloody prison, fatal and ominous to noble peers”.

 Shakespeare’s plays were set across Europe, including Hamlet which took place in Denmark’s Elsinore Castle.
 Elsinore Castle was based on Kronborg Castle in Helsingør.
 The 15th-century castle is the second UNSECO World Heritage Site in this list along with the Tower of London.